cado-security/product-help/docs/cado/manage/expand-disk.md

 This section is not relevant to SaaS deployments.
 :::

-# How to Expand Available Data Storage within the Cado Platform in AWS
+# How to Expand Available Data Storage within the / Forensic Acquisition and Investigation Platform in AWS

-Below are the steps for expanding the Cado data storage volume after deployment, following AWS's instructions for **[Extending a Linux file system after resizing a volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/recognize-expanded-volume-linux.html)**.
+Below are the steps for expanding the / Forensic Acquisition and Investigation data storage volume after deployment, following AWS's instructions for **[Extending a Linux file system after resizing a volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/recognize-expanded-volume-linux.html)**.

 Before proceeding, create a snapshot of the `CadoResponseDataVolume` with the device name `/dev/sdh`.